coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 Considered *sub specie aeternitatis*, goes the story, our life is meaningless.
 Our sense of meaning is false, illusory, but at least it's there.

-Look a little closer, and you'll see that this argument can be expressed in a syllogism - but actually it is an enthymeme, leaving out the most important step.
+This argument can be expressed in a syllogism, like so:

 > (A) Compared to the cosmos, we are insignificant.